A quantitative analysis of semantic information in deep representations of text and images: Conclusion

 \section{Conclusion}

 The recent observations on representation alignment by~\citet{platonic_hypothesis} call for thorough analyses determining how different metrics affect their results~\citep{revisiting-platonic}, and more generally, how presumably universal semantic information is encoded in deep neural networks.
 We contributed to this research line by measuring the relative information content between representations generated by deep neural networks processing inputs in different languages and modalities that carry approximately the same meaning.
 For these purposes, we used the Information Imbalance (II), an \emph{asymmetric} measure based on neighborhood ranks.
-First, we showed on synthetic data sets how this metric provides an insight that cannot be captured with standard similarity metrics such as Central Kernel Alignment and Neighborhood Overlap, which are symmetric.
+First, using synthetic datasets, we showed that the II captures information that standard similarity metrics, such as Centered Kernel Alignment, Representation Similarity Analysis, and Neighborhood Overlap, cannot reveal.
+In contrast to these symmetric metrics, II provides a richer description of representation alignment by capturing a hierarchy in relative information content, while still being computed efficiently using distances between samples.

 Then, using translated sentences, we explicitly characterized the layer dependence of the II inside a LLM with state-of-the-art performance, DeepSeek-V3.
 Consistently with recent experiments on cross-language retrieval~\citep{middle-layers-alignment}, and with semantic probing experiments~\citep{cheng2025emergence,layer-by-layer-probes-semantic}, we found that central layers representations for each language are most predictive about each other.
 Using the II, we were able to estimate the asymmetric information content of representations.
 We found that the only layers in which mutual predictability across languages is symmetric are the central ones, while asymmetries arise in early and late layers.
 We explored how representation choice affects the observed predictabilities by comparing the II between (i) last-token representations, (ii) average, and (iii) concatenation of the last $T$ tokens.
 We found that averaged representations give the best scores (lowest II), probably because they partially remove positional information that is irrelevant for semantics, and that semantic information is spread across many tokens, instead of concentrated only in, say, the last token.